MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-webconsole.md

 22. You can provide feedback on HTML5 dashboards from within the Web console.

 ## Supported browsers
 System Center Operations Manager version 1807 Web console supports Microsoft Edge, Google Chrome, Mozilla Firefox and Internet Explorer.

+>[!NOTE]
+>Internet Explorer compatibility mode is not supported.
+>